aneels3/Algorithm/README.md

 # Python_Algorithm
 1. This repository is for python algorithm.
-2. Add any algorithmic python code.
+2. Use proper code format.